mh-fung/language-learning-game/README.md

 This game is a memory card flipping game but instead of pictures, traditional chinese characters are used.
 The player will have to pick two cards at a time and if they don't match, the cards will be flipped back.

 ## Code Snippet
-This the core function that flips the card when the card is clicked.
+This is the core function that flips the card when the card is clicked.

 ```const flipCard = (event: Event) => {
   const target = event.currentTarget as HTMLDivElement;